LaunchCodeEducation/lchs/src/chapters/classes-and-objects/class-methods.rst

 .. admonition:: Question

-   What is printed with this program runs?
+   What is printed when this program runs?Testing!!!

    .. sourcecode:: python
       :linenos: